 - Terri Harrison, Senior Manager Compliance and Regulatory Affairs; Apex Tool Group LLC

-- Marty Healy, Enterprise EHS Leadership Tea;, W. L. Gore & Associates Inc.
+- Marty Healy, Enterprise EHS Leadership Team, W. L. Gore & Associates Inc.

-- Michael Hightower, Energy Systems Analysis Department; Sandia National Laboratories
+- Michael Hightower, Distinguished Member of Technical Staff; Sandia National Laboratories

 - Johanna Jobin, Director of Corporate Responsibility; EMD Millipore

-- Bruce Karas, Vice President of Environment & Sustainability; The Coca-Cola Co.
+- Bruce Karas, Vice President, Environment & Sustainability; The Coca-Cola Co.